WordPress/openverse/documentation/reference/consent_decision_making.md

 The process described below is heavily modified from the regular Sociocratic process.
 The differences come from two directions:

-- The needs of a largely asynchronously coordinated base of contributors
+- The needs of an asynchronously coordinated base of contributors
 - Internal feedback and iteration on the initial process, even after modification for asynchrony